Parker At Somerset, Inc

 Parker At Somerset, Inc accepts Medicare, Medicaid, and private pay.

-Overview of Parker at Somerset, INC
+Overview of Parker at Somerset

-Operated by Parker Health Group Inc, Parker at Somerset, INC is a 120-bed nursing home in Somerset, New Jersey.
+Operated by Parker Health Group Inc, Parker at Somerset is a 120-bed nursing home in Somerset, New Jersey.
 It is located on Dellwood Lane in a residential area.
 The community is car-dependent with a Walk Score of 23, so most visits and errands require driving.
 The home accepts Medicare, Medicaid, and private pay, offering families multiple options to cover short-term rehabilitation and ongoing nursing care.

 The facility focuses on rehabilitation services, with dedicated programs for post-hospital recovery and outpatient therapy.
 This makes Parker at Somerset a practical choice for patients transitioning from a hospital stay or managing orthopedic or neurological recovery.
 Beyond rehabilitation, the home offers adult day services, home- and community-based services, and senior care coordination to serve residents with diverse care needs.